Hodgkins, Illinois: Hodgkins today

 The village of Hodgkins maintains its own police department, public works department, and water department, which purchases Lake Michigan water from McCook.
 Hodgkins Elementary School is part of La Grange School District 105.
 High school students attend Lyons Township High School.
 The Hodgkins Park District offers a large community center and schedules a myriad of activities all year long.
 The Hodgkins Public Library is a full-service facility within the Reaching Across Illinois Library System.
 The Village of Hodgkins currently employs 25 full- and part-time employees.

-Hodgkins is covered by two local newspapers: the Suburban Life; and the Desplaines Valley News.
+Transportation

+Pace provides bus service on multiple routes connecting Hodgkins to destinations across the region.

+Hodgkins is located along the BNSF Railway line between Chicago and Los Angeles; it was served by commuter trains until 1903.